Digital marketing should be at the forefront of every company's efforts, but it's often a neglected part of the budget.

 The best way to confront this problem is to know exactly how much you can afford before you approach digital marketing professionals.
 Then, work with them to build a plan that works for you.

 On the other hand, it's important to stay realistic about the value of digital marketing.
 Be prepared to invest in high-quality services, otherwise, you're wasting money!

 Research by the advertising giant, Adzooma, showed that you should expect to pay around £5,500 for a monthly retainer that handles your marketing strategy, organic social content, SEO monitoring and optimisation, content marketing and paid ads management (excluding ad spend).

 One of the reasons why digital marketing costs are so difficult to assess is that there are many different pricing models.
 There are four main ways that professionals can charge.
 Other more experimental models pop up sometimes.

 It will be up to you to receive several quotes and compare professionals before you decide, but make sure you aren't comparing apples to oranges.
 You could be presented with project-based charges, hourly charges, or monthly retainers.
-You could also hire a full-time employee to work in your company's marketing department.

 Project-based digital marketing costs